 Low temperatures tolerance: low temperatures affect conventional oils, making circulation difficult within the engine, and can cause engine failure.

-Higher viscosity index: The film thicknes Ju s it produces between metal surfaces that slide or rotate against each other helps prevent wear.
+Higher viscosity index: The film thickness Ju s it produces between metal surfaces that slide or rotate against each other helps prevent wear.

-These two oils enable engines to pump, roar and thump, without you being able to tell the difference.
+These two oils, conventional vs synthetic oil, enable engines to pump, roar, and thump, without you being able to tell the difference.

-How to Pick Right Motor Oil for Your Car
+How to Pick the Right Motor Oil for Your Car

 Checking your owner’s manual is the best way to go.
 Check for:

 The comparisons we’ve done so far advocate all out for synthetic oil.
+However, when considering conventional vs synthetic oil, synthetic clearly offers superior performance.
 If the budget is a concern, then go for the synthetic blend.

 There is also no crime to rotate between synthetic and semi-synthetic.
 We just need to keep a record of things like mileage, the next oil change date, and the type of oil.